majek/fluxcapacitor/README.md

 Fluxcapacitor does two things:

-1) It forces `fluxcapacitor_preload.so` to be preloaded for the executed command.
+1) It forces `fluxcapacitor_preload.so` to be preloaded using the LD_PRELOAD linux facility.
 This library is responsible for two things:

-   - It makes sure that `clock_gettime` will not be used by fast VDSO mechanism, but by the standard system call. (that gives us the opportunity to replace the return value of the system call later).
+   - It makes sure that `clock_gettime` will not use fast VDSO mechanism, but the standard system call.
+That gives us the opportunity to replace the return value of the system call later.
-   - It replaces various time-related libc functions, like `time()` and `gettimeofday()` with replacements using `clock_gettime` underneath.
+   - It replaces various time-related libc functions, like `time()` and `gettimeofday()` with variants using `clock_gettime` underneath.
+That simplifies syscall semantics thus making some parts of the code less involved.

-2) It runs the command (and its forked children) in a `ptrace()` sandbox, capturing all the syscalls.
+2) It runs given command, and its forked children, in a `ptrace()` sandbox capturing all the syscalls.
 Some syscalls - notably `clock_gettime` will have original results overwritten by faked values.
-Other syscalls, like `select()`, `poll()` and `epoll_wait()` can be interrupted and its return value (`-EINTR`) will be rewritten to suggest reaching a timeout.
+Other syscalls, like `select()`, `poll()` and `epoll_wait()` can be interrupted and the result will be set to look like a timeout.

 When it won't work